kunle-lawal/Ambassador-Program/README.md

 Ambassador-Program
 ==================

-Creation of an informational website for Socratic ambassadors.
+Creation of an informational website for possible Socratic ambassadors.